"We learned about life as children and

 comes from owning our choices.
 Empowerment is about seeing life as

-it is and making the best of it - instead of being the victim of life,
+it is and making the best of it - instead of being the victim of life, and

-and other people, not being what we wish they were.
+other people, not being what we wish they were.

-Love as we have been programmed to understand the concept, is one of
+Love as we have been programmed to understand the concept, is one

-the great victimizers in our culture - and one of the biggest excuses for
+of the great victimizers in our culture - and one of the biggest excuses for

 unhealthy behavior.

-Whenever someone I have been working with answers the question "Why
+Whenever someone I have been working with answers the question

-unavailable - with the line "because I love him/her," my response
+is unavailable - with the line "because I love him/her," my response

 is "No, what is the real reason."
 Because the "love" is never the

 bottom line.
 The bottom line is always fear.
-Fear of being
+Fear of being alone,

-alone, of not being able to support self, of never having another relationship,
+of not being able to support self, of never having another relationship,

 of getting in a worse relationship, etc.

-If we are living life in reaction to fear, we are being victims - and
+If we are living life in reaction to fear, we are being victims

-there is no chance of us being healthy in a relationship if we are making
+- and there is no chance of us being healthy in a relationship if we are making

 our choices in reaction to fear.

-That is why it is so important to have a Spiritual Awakening - to raise
+That is why it is so important to have a Spiritual Awakening -

-to one that is based on Love.
+fear to one that is based on Love.
 In awakening to the possibility that

-perhaps there is a Higher Power that Loves us, we can start seeing life
+perhaps there is a Higher Power that Loves us, we can start seeing life as

-and people in our life become opportunities for growth rather than instruments
+people in our life become opportunities for growth rather than instruments

 of punishment.

 Life then become an adventure.
-One that can be painful and scary,
+One that can be painful and

-can feel like a stupid game sometimes, but one that can also be Joyous
+scary, can feel like a stupid game sometimes, but one that can also be Joyous

 and wondrous and full of miracles at times.

-By changing our concept of romantic love, we can also make it a great
+By changing our concept of romantic love, we can also make it a

-adventure to be explored rather than some test we can fail.
+great adventure to be explored rather than some test we can fail.

-Romantic relationships are the greatest arena for Spiritual growth available
+Romantic relationships are the greatest arena for Spiritual growth

+of, itself.
 Romance is part of the journey - not the destination.

-There is nothing wrong with wanting the prince or princess to come into
+There is nothing wrong with wanting the prince or princess to come

-our lives.
+into our lives.
 What is important is to know that they will have issues

-to work through - and they will push the buttons of our issues so that
+to work through - and they will push the buttons of our issues so that we

-we are forced to face them.
+are forced to face them.
 Romantic relationships are hard work.

 It is necessary to keep working on them to give them a chance to be healthy.

 Being in Love is a wonderful, magical feeling.
-It fills us with
+It fills us

-of Love.
+wings of Love.
 It is wonderful to feel that energy.
 What is dysfunctional

 is expecting it to last forever.
-It is important to know that the
+It is important to know that the feeling

-Another way it is important to change our perspective of love is to
+Another way it is important to change our perspective of love is

-own that falling in love is a choice.
+to own that falling in love is a choice.
 It is not some camouflaged

 trap in the sidewalk you are the victim of falling into.
-It is a
+It is a choice.

-or functional, to choose to fall in love with someone who is unavailable.
+choose to fall in love with someone who is unavailable.

 We are, of course, drawn to certain people.
-We are drawn to people
+We are drawn

-mate.
+or soul mate.
 That doesn't mean they will not have issues to deal with.

 In fact, there will probably be more issues because of the Karma involved.